The ABC’s of Indie Lee Beauty

 Stories & Legends

-According to European folklore, its medicinal properties were discovered when shepards noticed their injured animals gravitating to the plant.
+According to European folklore, it was discovered when shepards noticed their injured animals gravitating to the plant.
 Johann Wolfgang von Goethe (1749-1832), the German philosopher and poet, drank arnica tea to relieve his angina.
 It is rarely used for this any longer due to the threat of toxicity.
 The name Arnica is believed to come from the latin word ptarmica (which means, to sneeze) because it is known to cause sneezing when freshly squashed or in dry powder form.
 French mountaineers used to smoke its leaves instead of tobacco.